 A Measure of Light is in part a call to raise awareness about the life-threatening potential of sepsis, while championing the importance of taking charge of one’s recovery and following the path of healing that is right for you.
 It is intended both to educate and to provide support for others who have had similar experiences, and to inspire people to live life to their fullest potential.

-A Measure of Light has been endorsed by the UK Sepsis Trust and the Global Sepsis Alliance, and featured on their websites, as well as others, such as the Confederation of Meningitis Organisations.
+A Measure of Light has been endorsed by the UK Sepsis Trust and the Global Sepsis Alliance, and featured on theirs and other health-based websites.
 A Measure of Light was launched on World Sepsis Day on 13 September at the Royal United Hospitals, Bath, UK, and is available to buy directly from the website (through Paypal) and on Amazon.co.uk for £8.99.
-Kirsten is also planning to deliver a number of presentations to share her experiences.
+Kirsten has also been delivering a number of presentations to different groups.
 To buy a book, request a talk or for any other information or queries, please contact Kirsten.